-On January 2, 2019, the Company received written notice from Sandoz AG that effective January 27, 2019, Sandoz AG is terminating the Development and Commercialization Agreement, dated May 5, 2017, as amended (the "Sandoz Agreement").
-As a result of this termination, Sandoz AG will be returning its exclusive commercialization rights to develop and market POSIMIR® (bupivacaine extended release solution) in the United States.
-POSIMIR is the Company's investigational post-operative pain relief depot that utilizes the Company's patented SABER® technology and is designed to deliver bupivacaine to provide up to three days of pain relief after surgery.

-The parties are in dispute with regard to Sandoz AG's obligation to pay a termination fee to the Company.
+On January 2, 2019, the Company received written notice from Sandoz that Sandoz terminated this agreement effective January 27, 2019.
+As a result of this termination, Sandoz returned its exclusive commercialization rights to develop and market POSIMIR in the United States.
+The parties are in dispute with regard to Sandoz's obligation to pay a termination fee to the Company.
 The Company has initiated a formal dispute resolution process related to the termination fee.